carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-Step 4
+### Step 4
 ===============================================
 **Genome annotation**

-Using the organisms list, annotation of genomes is made with the 'annotate' module of PPanGGOLiN
+Using the organisms list, annotation of genomes is made with the 'annotate' module of PPanGGOLiN.

 ~~~
 ppanggolin annotate --anno organisms.gbk.list --output pangenome